Benedict Gross: Career

-Benedict Gross was the mathematical consultant for the 1980 film It's My Turn containing the scene in which actress Jill Clayburgh, portraying a mathematics professor, impeccably proves the snake lemma.
+He was the mathematical consultant for the 1980 film It's My Turn containing the scene in which actress Jill Clayburgh, portraying a mathematics professor, impeccably proves the snake lemma.
+Gross was a member of the Board of Trustees of the Institute for Advanced Study from 2012 to 2017 and the executive committee of the International Mathematical Union from 2015 to 2019.
+He joined the Board of Directors of Scripps Research in 2018.